To delete a single artifact or directory, select the item in the Tree Browser, and click Delete from the Actions menu or the right-click menu.

 Select the versions you want to clean up and click Delete Selected

 To avoid an excessively long search, Artifactory only displays the different version numbers assigned to the first 1000 artifacts found in the selected level of the repository hierarchy.
 If you do not see the version number you wish to delete, filter the artifacts displayed in the Delete Versions dialog by Group ID or Version number.

 To move or copy an artifact or folder, select it in the Tree Browser and then click Move... or Copy... from the Actions menu or from the right-click menu.

 Artifactory will display a list of repositories from which you need to select your Target Repository for the operation.

-The list of target repositories will contain all the local repositories, or virtual repositories with a "Default Deployment Repository" configured that are configured with the same package type as the source repository, or configured as generic repositories.
+The list of target repositories will contain all the local repositories, or virtual repositories with a "Default Deployment Repository" configured with the same package type as the source repository, or configured as generic repositories.
 This mean, for example, you can only move an artifact from a debian repository to a generic repository or to a local debian repository.

 After selecting your Target Repository, you can specify a custom Target Path if you want your source artifacts moved to a different location the Target Repository.